samsquire/additive-guis/README.md

  # Spreadsheets
  Imagine an Spreadsheet like GUI were each cell is either data or a function.
-These functions are functions clled from the render method of a React component.
+These functions are functions called from the render method of a React component.
 Their responsibility is to filter, select what is rendered in your GUI.